Mosesjespar/JS-Challenger/README.md

+# JS-Challenger

-# JS-Challenger is a self made repo containing all Javascript solutions to jschallenger.com website.
+This is a self made repo containing all Javascript solutions to jschallenger.com website.
 These solutions are provided by me and not the author.